EmployersRx 2022 Policy Agenda

-Support Policies to Reduce Costs for All Purchasers While Preserving Meaningful Innovation
+Our goal: Support Policies to Reduce Costs for All Purchasers While Encouraging Meaningful Innovation

-- Eliminate “patent evergreening” and other “patent thickets” to ensure that branded products will face competition from generic drugs and biosimilars in line with the intent of current laws.
+- Eliminate “evergreening” and other “patent thickets” to ensure that branded products will face competition from generic drugs and biosimilars in line with the intent of current laws.

 - Prevent first-to-file generic drug applicants from blocking, beyond a 180-day exclusivity period, the entrance of subsequent generic drugs to the market.